Soranosuke2001/2420_makeup/README.md

 5. I will use the default partition number (1) and the First Sector set to default (2048), so hit `Enter` twice.

-4. The Last Sector will define the size of the partition, so I will set it to a random size, `7000`.
+4. The Last Sector will define the size of the partition, so I will set it to, 7000000, which creates about 3.3Gb of space.

 - **Note:** Set the partition size according to your needs.